davidgyoung/davidgyoung.github.io/_posts/2021-08-15-is-that-a-scanner-in-your-pocket.md

 title: Is That a Scanner in Your Pocket?
 ---

-# Bluetooth Scanning With Embedded Systems
+## Bluetooth Scanning With Embedded Systems

 Since the invention of Bluetooth LE, the most common use case has been to use a large device like a phone or laptop to scan for and connect to small peripheral devices like earpieces, health trackers and various remote sensors.
 But some of the more innovative projects turn this idea upside down, building small devices that do Bluetooth LE scanning themselves, looking for phones, laptops, cars, and even other small peripherals that happen to be nearby.

 During the pandemic, countries like Singapore used small Bluetooth scanners like this to bring automated contact tracing to elderly residents without smart phones.
-All kinds of other use cases are possible including making hardware devices aware of their environment and even giving them social awareness.
+All kinds of other use cases are possible including making hardware devices sense their environment and even giving them social awareness.

 It's common knowledge in the tech community that while Andorid and iOS devices are usually used in Bluetooth LE central mode (scanning for and connecting to peripherals), they can also work in peripheral mode (advertising themselves so others may scan for them.)
 What tech folks less often realize is that many embedded platforms allow the same kind of dual operation.
-A plastic package might be scanning you right now.
+A small plastic package nearby might be scanning you right now.

-## Choose Your Foundation Carefully
+### Choose Your Foundation Carefully

 If you want to build a product that relies on distributed Bluetooth scanning, you've got to pick your hardware platform wisely as it will be the foundation of your system.
 Special care should be taken to figure out your budget for per unit hardware, up-front hardware design and manufacturing, software development, and power.
+You also need to figure out how you are going to access the information gathered by the device.
+You may be able to use onboard networking (e.g. WiFi), celular, or special radio networks like SigFox or LoRa.
+In a pinch you can transfer data using Bluetooth connections, too.

 Below is a comparison of some of the different scanning platforms available, showing the code needed to set up scanning on each.

-### iOS and Android
+#### iOS and Android

-These platforms excel in that they require no custom manufacturing, they are easy to program, and they have relatively large built in batteries.
+These platforms excel in that they require no custom manufacturing, they are easy to program, have integrated cellular and WiFi radios, and they have relatively large built in batteries.
 Android models may be quite cheap as well.
 It's really hard to complete with existing manufacturing economies of scale.
 Take advantage of this, and don't build your own hardware if you don't have to.

 Of the two platforms, iOS is much less flexible for scanning.
 You cannot control the scan rate, and unless your code is running with a visible app on the screen, the scan rate will be low.
 If the screen is on, your battery drain will be terrible.
 If you can live with these serious limitations, you can start a scan like this (using Swift):